-Along with estate planning, insurance planning is likely another wealth planning topic that most people would rather not talk about.
-I believe that there are a few reasons for this;
+Along with estate planning, insurance planning can be a difficult wealth planning topic that most people would rather not talk about.
+There are legitimate reasons for this;

 There are six main reasons for having Life Insurance: